-Progress on this goal is reported in the 2019 Annual Report, pages 16 - 19.
 The 2019 overall goal was not met.
-The goal is being repeated and progress will continue to be reported.
+A new annual goal is being set and will be used to continue to report progress.

 Goal Three: By December 31, 2020, 2019, the average monthly number of individuals leaving Minnesota Security Hospital to a more integrated setting will increase to 10 individuals per month.